kismetwireless/kismet-docs/devel/adding_tag_parsers.md

 The parser throws an exception if the buffer is not either 4 or 5 bytes long.
 Typically, a parser may use Kaitai stream processing to handle raising the exception, but because the QBSS tag version is length-dependent, we explicitly raise an exception if an invalid length was found.

 ## 150 and 221 vendor tags
-The IE150 and IE221 tags are somewhat special:  Both define vendor extensions, which are then nested underr an OUI and sub-type record.
+The IE150 and IE221 tags are somewhat special:  Both define vendor extensions, which are then nested under an OUI and sub-type record.
 Typically IE150 holds Cisco-specific data about the access point configuration, while IE221 is a catch-all for WMM, QoS, encryption settings, unique vendor tags, and other unique vendor data.

 The parsing of the IE150 and IE221 tags is handled by Kismet, breaking each tag into sub-tags, similar to how Kismet breaks the IE data into individual fields.
 Kismet extracts the vendor OUI and subtype, and starts the sub-tag stream immediately *after* the OUI record.
 Sub-tag parsers *must process the subtype byte*, as not all sub-types *use* a type byte.